fzuleta/private-docker-registry-ssl/README.md

 # Five-step setup for private Docker repository with Let's Encrypt SSL

-Make sure you have a domain name, ssh access to an instance.
-This works well under a DigitalOcean's Ubuntu with Docker and docker-compose installed.
+Make sure you have a domain name and SSH access to an instance.
+This works well under a DigitalOcean's Ubuntu with Docker and Docker Compose installed.

 ## Steps

-1. Set in `docker-compose.yml` the **REGISTRY_USER, REGISTRY_PASSWORD and DOMAIN** on the nginx args.
+1. Set in `docker-compose.yml` the **REGISTRY_USER, REGISTRY_PASSWORD and DOMAIN** on the Nginx args.
 2. On `ssl_gen` set **DOMAIN** value with your domain.
 3. `docker-compose up -d`
 4. `chmod +x *.sh && ./ssl_gen.sh`